MicroEJ/docs/VEEPortingGuide/uiPortGPU.rst

 This status indicates to the Graphics Engine the kind of drawing:

 - synchronous drawing: the drawing is performed by the GPU and entirely performed before returning.
 In that case, the drawing function has to return ``DRAWING_DONE``.
-- asynchronous drawing: the drawing is launched, maybe started by the GPU (or even finished) before returning.
+- asynchronous drawing: the drawing is started, maybe processed by the GPU before returning.
 In that case, the drawing function has to return ``DRAWING_RUNNING``.

 As explained above, the second case should be the rule.
-That means the Graphics Engine cannot ask for another drawing (accelerated or not) before the end of the drawing currently performed by the GPU.
+That means that the Graphics Engine cannot ask for another drawing (accelerated or not) before the end of the drawing currently performed by the GPU.
 To unlock the Graphics Engine, the GPU interrupt routine must call the Graphics Engine function ``LLUI_DISPLAY_notifyAsynchronousDrawingEnd`` to notify the end of the drawing.
 The Graphics Engine manages the synchronization alone; no extra support in the BSP is mandatory.